pluralsight/guides/csv-read-performance-in-python/article.md

-There are a few ways to read data from a [csv](http://en.wikipedia.org/wiki/Comma-separated_values) file into a numpy
+There are several ways to read data from a [csv](http://en.wikipedia.org/wiki/Comma-separated_values) file into a numpy
 array: